Monon Corridor: Construction

 A groundbreaking ceremony was held on October 28, 2020, which included the signing of a full funding grant between the FTA and NICTD.
+By July 2023, thirty-five percent of the project was finished; By November 2024, ninety percent of the work had been finished.

+Although the project was called the West Lake Corridor, as far back as 2023, NICTD planned to adopt the Monon Corridor name to refer to the new branch.

-By November 2024, ninety percent of the work had been finished.
-NICTD's president Mike Noland said the West Lake Corridor could open as early as May 2025, as long as an underpass near the Dyer station was completed on schedule.
-The underpass's construction had been delayed due to the lack of approval from CSX Transportation, which owned the right-of-way near that station, and the underpass was not planned to be completed until September 2025.
+In July 2023, NICTD's president Mike Noland said the West Lake Corridor could open as early as May 2025, as long as an underpass near the Dyer station was completed on schedule.
+The underpass's construction had been delayed due to the lack of approval from CSX Transportation, which owned the right-of-way of the rail line being crossed.
+Consequently, the underpass was not planned to be completed until September 2025.
 By June 2025, the line was expected to open before the end of the year.
+Later that September, transformers on the line were found to be damaged following a storm, although NICTD determined that the damages were not caused by the storm.
+As a result of the damages, the project was delayed to early 2026.
+Test trains were being operated by late 2025 and early 2026.
+On March 13, 2026, the branch's opening was set to March 31 in a farewell letter from the retiring NICTD's president Mike Noland.
+The line began operation on March 31, 2026, as scheduled.